Skip to Content

 This year, I really wanted to give our unfinished basement a more finished look and began planning a budget-friendly basement makeover.

-When going through our flooring options, I decided to use with Rust-Oleum’s Epoxyshield Garage Floor Coating kit instead of carpeting because of its durability and clean finish.
+When going through our flooring options, I decided to use Rust-Oleum’s Epoxyshield Garage Floor Coating kit instead of carpeting because of its durability and clean finish.

 With two kids and three dogs, I wanted low-maintenance floors where we didn’t have to work about spills or accidents.

-The floors went from looking like this:
+The drab concrete floor went from looking like this:

 How to paint concrete basement floors yourself | Building Bluebird #diy